-Introduction
+1. Introduction

 Caves are well known for their decorations, where calcite is the dominant mineral precipitated by CO2 degassing.
-Some minerals, such as sulfates, originate from evaporation processes.
+Some minerals, such as sulfates, are due to evaporation process.
 Gypsum is a common species; however some sulfate minerals are more rarely encountered, especially in temperate and wet caves.
-Several mineral species in caves are partly or entirely due to evaporation processes.
+Several mineralogical species in caves are partly or entirely due to evaporation processes.
 If calcite [CaCO3] generally precipitates through CO2 degassing, precipitation can be boosted by evaporation allowing supersaturation.
 When evaporation continues, the Ca/Mg ratio lowers, allowing the successive deposition of aragonite, huntite [CaMg3(CO3)4], then hydromagnesite [Mg5(CO3)4(OH)2·4H2O].
 Such gradation is typical in confined or ventilated parts of caves where strong evaporation occurs, making calcite stalactites covered with aragonite frostwork generally developing on wind side, and hydromagnesite cotton ball growing at the tip of aragonite needles where the solution reaches the highest saturation.
 Sulfates are frequent and highly soluble minerals, which consequently can develop only in dry conditions.
-Gypsum [CaSO4 · 2H2O] is the most frequent.
-In very dry conditions, magnesium sulfates such as epsomite [MgSO4·7H2O] or sodium sulfates, such as mirabilite [Na2SO4·10H2O] and thenardite [Na2SO4] can develop with decreasing level of hydration.
-Eugsterite $[Na_4Ca(SO_4)3 \cdot 2H_2O]$ was only once identified in a cave, in Turner Avenue, Mammoth Cave (BENINGTON ,1959; visible in WHITE, 2005, photo.
+Gypsum [CaSO4·2H2O] is the most frequent.
+In especially dry conditions, magnesium sulfates such as epsomite [MgSO4·7H2O] or sodium sulfates, such as mirabilite $[Na_2SO_4 \cdot 10H_2O]$ and thenardite $[Na_2SO_4]$ can develop with level of hydration. decreasing Eugsterite [Na4Ca(SO4)3·2H2O] was only once identified in a cave, in Turner Avenue, Mammoth Cave (Benington 1959; visible in White 2005, photo.
 2B, p.
 290), but the name was later given from another locality.
-It occurs as acicular crystals inside a water-clear mirabilite stalactite (WHITE oral comm.).
+It occurs as acicular crystals inside a water-clear mirabilite stalactite (White oral comm.).

 The evaporation gradient pumps out the solutions present inside the rock toward the cave wall.
-Sulfates crystals grow by extrusion (HILL & FORTI 1997).
+Sulfates crystals grow by extrusion (Hill and Forti 1997).
 In cold caves, percolations can only be saturated with respect to calcite and aragonite.
-Consequently, other mineral forms depend on processes other than degassing, i.e. concentration of the solution by evaporation (HARMON et al. 1983).
+Consequently, other mineral forms depend on processes other than degassing, i.e. concentration of the solution by evaporation (Harmon et al. 1983).

 The stability of extremely soluble sulfates is closely dependent on cave climate conditions.
 Consequently, they grow seasonally when cave air is dry and re-dissolve when moisture increases.
-Epsomite melts under the breath or the heat of carbide lamp (HILL & FORTI, 1997).
-Below 70% of relative humidity (RH), mirabilite spontaneously dehydrates to thenardite (ONAC, 2005), which in turn is stable at 5-40% RH.
-Phase diagrams (T - RH) of sodium sulfates are available from FLATT (2002), and discussed by RODRIGUEZ-NAVARRO et al. (2000) for non-equilibrium conditions.
+Epsomite melts under the breath or the heat of carbide lamp (Hill and Forti 1997).
+Below 70% of relative humidity (RH), mirabilite spontaneously dehydrates to thenardite (Onac 2012), which in turn is stable at 5-40% RH.
+Phase diagram (T - RH) of sodium sulfates are available from Flatt (2002), and discussed by Rodriguez-Navarro et al. (2000) for non-equilibrium conditions.

-Cave sulfate minerals can have several origins: interstratal evaporites in limestone rock (gypsum, anhydrite), oxidation of pyrite present in the limestone or in the covers (sandstone at Mammoth Cave, Kentucky), oxidation of hypogenic H2S corroding and replacing the limestone (Lechuguilla Cave, New-Mexico) (WHITE, 2005), or brines such as in the Naica mine geodes (Mexico) (FORTI, 2010).
-The geochemistry of the solution shall contain the elements necessary for Na-Ca-sulfate salts precipitation, i.e. Na, sulfate ion, etc. Studies on soil and salt pans evidenced the need of Na/Ca ratio >4, pH>5, and rapidly changing local environments and variations in redox, pH, and rates of availability of S and other elements (FITZPATRICK et al., 2005).
+Cave sulfate minerals can have several origins (White 2005): interstratal evaporites in limestone rock (gypsum, anhydrite), oxidation of pyrite present in the limestone or in the caprock (e.g., sandstone at Mammoth Cave, Kentucky), oxidation of hypogenic H2S corroding and replacing the limestone (Lechuguilla Cave, New-Mexico; Polyak and Provencio 2001), or brines such as in the Naica mine geodes (Mexico; Forti 2010).
+The geochemistry of the solution shall contain the elements necessary for Na-Casulfate salt precipitation, i.e. Na, sulfate ion, etc. Studies on soil and salt pans evidenced the need of Na/Ca ratio > 4, pH > 5, and rapidly changing local environments and variations in redox, pH, and rates of availability of S and other elements (Fitzpatrick et al. 2005).
 In caves, percolation through limestone containing pyrites and strong evaporation could mimic such conditions.